 Set out the (packets of) sugar

-Works for them: Kids have an innate desire to play with sugar packets in restaurants.
-Newborns grab and smash and try to swallow.
+Works for them: Sugar packets are manufactured with magnetic personalities.
+Kids have an innate desire to play with sugar packets in restaurants.
+Newborns grab and smash.
 Toddlers rip and toss.
-Preteens try to be all sneaky and inhale, then cough up their lungs in front of the waiter and God and younger brothers.
-They love sugar packets.
-The first time I did this they were like KIDS IN THE TOYS R US when it was still in business.
+Preteens inhale, then cough up their lungs in front of the waiter and God and younger brothers.
+The first time I set down a sugar packet for their morning oatmeal they were like KIDS IN THE TOYS R US when it was still in business.

-The breakfast hour is pretty much how we have read through most chapter books.
-Also, funny essays and book snippets and fairy tales.
+My boys and I have covered so much reading material during the breakfast routine: a book chapter, a funny essay, a snippet, a fairy tale.
 Comics, even.
-Breakfast time can be a great time for their attention: they’re sitting, they’re eating, and if they are listening to an interesting story, they have less time to kick their brother under the table.
+Comics, even.
+And HELLO: Breakfast time is a great time for their attention: they’re sitting, they’re eating, and if they are listening to an interesting story, they have (slightly) less inclincation to knock their brother off his stool.

 Show a short video